 Here are some tips to help you identify it and relieve the symptoms:

 Eczema (also known as atopic dermatitis) is a recurring inflammatory skin condition that may become irritated, red, dry, itchy and scaly (2).

 It’s a non-contagious inflammatory skin condition which varies in severity.
 Its symptoms can flare up and subside on a daily basis (2).

-Eczema is inherited, which means it is passed down to a child from their parents.
+It is inherited, which means it is passed down to a child from their parents.
 And, it’s caused by a gene mutation that’s involved in the formation of the skin barrier.

-People with eczema may find that their ability to repair the skin barrier is limited, which cause moisture to leave the skin and the skin to become dry or scaly (2).
+Some people may find that their ability to repair the skin barrier is limited, which cause moisture to leave the skin and the skin to become dry or scaly (2).
 When the skin barrier is disrupted, irritants may also enter the skin, which may cause inflammation and a red, itchy rash (2).